 On October 22nd I was in Brandon’s neighborhood and wanted to stop by, but he said he wasn’t feeling too well and he thought maybe he’d eaten something that didn’t agree with him.

-After a few tests, and just weeks later, he was in the hospital, the victim of a very rare, virulent, and virtually untreatable cancer called cholangiocarcinoma.
+After a few tests, shockingly, just weeks later, he was in the hospital.
+He had a very rare, virulent, and virtually untreatable cancer called cholangiocarcinoma.

 None of us had any idea how fast his exit would be, but his end came in literally less than two weeks.